Seminar 2009-2010

 Local spectrum of the subconstituents and completely pseudo-regular codes

-Marc Càmara, UPC
+Marc Càmara, UPCAbstract

 The local spectrum of a set of vertices in a graph has been proven to be of great utility to study several metric properties of sets of vertices.